-Bulgaria: 1600MW TPP Maritsa East 2 extends life span for another 20years after overhaul20.
-January 2015. / SEE Energy News
+Bulgaria: 1600MW TPP Maritsa East 2 extends life span for another 20years after overhaul, SEE Energy News

 Bulgarian coal-fired thermal power plant (TPP) Maritsa East 2 received a licence to operate its Unit 7 following an overhaul.